ChristianBedwell/ChristianBedwell.github.io/src/CNT 4104 - Software Proj Comp Networks/README.txt

-Executable file for the Android Software and the source code for the Arduino Software which remotely controls a catapult device
+Executable file for the Android Software and the source code for the Arduino Software which remotely controls a catapult device via Bluetooth, along with project report